 THE GOOD OLD DAYS

 Ironically, the Republican challenge of the late 1940s and early 1950s followed one of the most productive periods of bipartisan cooperation in congressional history.
-Between 1947 and 1949, the Truman administration worked closely with the Republican-dominated 80th Congress to
+Between 1947 and 1949, the Truman administration worked closely with the Republican-dominated 80th Congress to pass some of the

 Loading, please wait...